AI-Matrix

 x3*20*2=01*2=26*2=126*2=120*2=00*2=00,2,16,54,128,250,432,686

-Now we add our multiplied iteration values together.
+Now, we add our multiplied per-iteration (added amounts) together.

 Added.